 The ‘cigar’ is then coiled in on itself into a ‘snail.’

 The ‘snail’ is then squashed down with the palm of your hand, rolled out, and fried up in a skillet.

-I use spelt flour in my version because I find white flour can be a little gluey at times and I love the nutty flavour of whole spelt.
+I use spelt flour in my version because I find white flour can be a little gluey at times and I love the nutty flavor of whole spelt.
 Plus using whole grain gives these a little more nutritional value.
 I experimented with making three different versions: one using all white flour, one using all spelt, and one using part white and part spelt flours.
-The latter was my favourite in both texture and flavour.
+The latter was my favorite in both texture and flavor.
 But you can choose the version you’d like to make, the flour amounts are the same either way.
 Serve these pancakes hot off the skillet, with dipping sauce.
 They make a great appetizer on their own, or a lovely accompaniment to soups, curries, or stir fries.
 Enjoy!

 Garlic Scape Pancakes

 Hot off the skillet, these garlic scape pancakes are delicious with a homemade ginger dipping sauce.
 Watch a video about the inspiration for this recipe on the Kitchen Vignettes blog from Aube Giroux.

 - 1 cup whole spelt flour (optional, use white flour if you prefer)

 - 1/2 cup boiling water